 This is a survey course designed to introduce students to the literatures of the region known as the Middle East, from ancient to modern times.
-The original languages of the texts we will read in translation are Arabic, Persian, Turkish, and Hebrew and the countries covered - in their modern-day form - are Egypt, Iraq, Syria, Saudi Arabia, Palestine, Iran, Afghanistan, Turkey, and Israel.
-The main literary genres we will cover are epic, scripture, romance, belles-lettres, chronicle, essay, the modern novel and short story, the ode and lyric poetry.
+The main literary genres we will cover are epic, scripture, belles-lettres, chronicle, essay, the modern novel and short story, the ode and lyric poetry.
 Documentary films will also be shown during class.
 The course is roughly divided into two broad time frames: from antiquity to the late medieval period, and from the beginning of the 19th century to the beginning of the 21st.
-The texts will be discussed in relation to their respective social and political contexts, and as coherent body of literature that shares a core group of themes and structures across languages and countries.
-Some of the main themes that we will cover include the social role of the poet/author, sacred and profane identity, and colonialism and the challenges of modernity.
+The texts will be discussed in relation to their respective social and political contexts, and as coherent body of literature that shares a core group of themes and structures across languages and countries of origin.
+Some of the main themes that we will cover include the social role of the poet/author, sacred and profane identity, gender and sexuality, and colonialism and the challenges of modernity.